Anecarat/write/README.md

 sudo apt-get install make git pandoc pandoc-citeproc asciidoctor xsltproc docbook-xsl fop unoconv
 ```

 Ubuntu is pretty up-to-date on most of the required software.
-However you can **optionally** update [pandoc](https://github.com/jgm/pandoc/wiki/Installing-the-development-version-of-pandoc) and/or [Asciidoctor](https://github.com/asciidoctor/asciidoctor#installation) to their repsective development versions to get the most out of you document.
+However you can **optionally** update [pandoc](https://github.com/jgm/pandoc/wiki/Installing-the-development-version-of-pandoc) and/or [Asciidoctor](https://github.com/asciidoctor/asciidoctor#installation) to their respective development versions to get the most out of you document.

 ## Get write*!*